 Years Lived with Disability (YLDs) is described as years lived in less than ideal health.
 This includes conditions such as influenza, which may last for only a few days, or epilepsy, which can last a lifetime.
 It is measured by taking the prevalence of the condition multiplied by the disability weight for that condition.
 Disability weights reflect the severity of different conditions and are developed through surveys with the general public.

-In February 2023, data on Disability Living Allowance (DLA) claimants amongst the under 16 years old shows that 3,538 Southampton children receive DLA.
+In November 2024, data on Disability Living Allowance (DLA) claimants amongst the under 16 year olds shows that 4,283 Southampton children receive DLA.

-The three main disabling conditions for children in the city can be broken down as:
+The three main disabling conditions for children (aged under 16) in the city can be broken down as:

-In the same period there were 1,144 working age adults, the top three main disabling conditions are:
+In the same period there were 1,002 working age adults (aged 16 to 64), the top three main disabling conditions are:

-In February 2023, there were 1,524 adults over state pension age and the main disabling conditions were:
+There were 1,378 adults aged 65 and over and the main disabling conditions were:

 In Southampton the key characteristics of people with learning disabilities are: